 Knowing how to be healthy in midlife and beyond, and taking good care of yourself is so important for quality of life.
-It can make the difference between enjoying your later years or taking the slippery slope toward premature aging, degenerative disease, and the seemingly unavoidable aches and frailty.
+It can make the difference between enjoying your later years or taking the slippery slope toward premature aging, degenerative disease, and seemingly unavoidable aches and frailty.

 Aging is natural, but you can slow its effects.
 You have some control over whether you age well or not.
-The earlier you implement healthy self-care habits, the greater the benefits.
+The earlier you implement healthy self-care habits and keep them up, the greater the benefits.

 But for many of us, consistently taking healthy steps is more difficult than it sounds.
 Our old habits keep us stuck and resistant to change, even when that change can improve our health and extend our lives.
 This may be especially true in industrial countries where junk food and sedentary lifestyles are common.
 For example, the Commonwealth Report states that the U.S. spends more per capita on health care than other countries and ranks last for health care performance and healthy living compared to six other industrialized nations.